visualia/visualia/docs/utils/variables.md

 > {{ x }}

 ::: warning Only one script setup
-In current implementation Vitepress supports only one `<script setup>` section on the page.
+In the current implementation, Vitepress supports only one `<script setup>` section per page.
 :::

 #### Prior art